Agents in Generative AI

 An Agentic Framework is a workflow system that allows these Agents to work together through clearly defined communication protocols and structured workflows such as approvals, loops, and external integrations.

-General characteristics of an Agent (like a GPT):
+General Characteristics of an Agent (like a GPT):

 - Specialization: Each agent has a specific role or expertise, such as generating content, analyzing data, or orchestrating tasks.